 The Faculty Advisory Committee (FAC)

 The FAC is structured and operates as described in the applicable Collective Bargaining Agreement.
-The FAC is elected directly by the full-time Faculty of the Department as defined in subhead III A Definition of the Faculty above.
+The FAC is elected directly by the full-time Faculty of the Department, as defined in section III A. Definition of the Faculty above, except that NTT members are elected by the NTT faculty.

-The FAC is convened and chaired at least once per term by the Chair who, in consultation with the FAC, sets the agenda for its meetings.
+The FAC is convened and chaired at least once per semester by the Chair who, in consultation with the FAC, sets the agenda for its meetings.
 FAC members may request that items be added to the agenda.
 Additional meetings of the FAC may be called by the Chair, as needed, or upon a request by at least one-half of the members of the FAC.
-The FAC elects one (1) member to act as the Department representative to the College Advisory Committee (hereinafter “CAC”); Normally the CAC representative will be the chair of the FAC.
+The FAC elects one member to act as the department representative to the College Advisory Committee (hereinafter “CAC”).